-What is Complete or Incomplete Protein?
+What Are Complete or Incomplete Protein?

 - histidine,